foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 and bash scripts which hide all the magic & complexity needed to properly configure, build & install all the components of the GNU toolchain.

-Still Crosstool-NG is distributed in sources and needs to be built before use.
+Still, Crosstool-NG is distributed in sources and needs to be built before use.
 Though it is as simple as:

 ```shell